gsai29/iot-predictive-maintanence-analytics/README.md

-# IoT device Predictive Maintenance and Management
+# IoT device Predictive Maintenance and Management.
 By Vignesh Sundaram, Sai Manikandan, Shrishailya Chavan
 ## Goal
 - Our ultimate goal is to build a non-exclusive end-to-end IoT device predictive maintenance and management solution, from on-field devices all the way to a web console.